Ladme/gorder/README.md

 <sup>b</sup> Note that the `lipyphilic` library is not able to calculate order parameters for the individual bonds simultaneously, requiring the analysis to be run multiple times.
 If you are only interested in average order parameters for one entire lipid tail, `lipyphilic` is quite fast (though still slower than `gorder`).
 Additionally, in this run, `lipyphilic` calculated order parameters only for the entire membrane, not for individual leaflets.
 In contrast, both `order` and `gorder` were run with this capability enabled.

-## Rust API
+## Python and Rust API
-`gorder` is also available as a Rust crate.
-See the [gorder manual](https://ladme.github.io/gorder-manual/) and the corresponding [docs.rs](https://docs.rs/gorder/latest/gorder) page for more information.
+`gorder` is also available as a Python package and a Rust crate.
+For more information, see the [gorder manual](https://ladme.github.io/gorder-manual/), the Python API documentation, or the [Rust API documentation](https://docs.rs/gorder/latest/gorder).

 ## License
-The command line tool and the crate are both released under the MIT License.
+The command line tool, the Python package, and the Rust crate are all released under the MIT License.

 ## Limitations
 - `gorder` does not fully support simulation boxes that are **not** orthogonal.
 [You can still use them but it requires some additional effort.](https://ladme.github.io/gorder-manual/no_pbc.html)